PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Is it better to transport a kayak up or down?

 For most kayaks, transporting upside down (hull up) is better.
-It protects the hull from pressure damage, improves aerodynamics, and prevents water collection in sit-inside models.
-Exceptions include some fishing kayaks with extensive deck-mounted gear.
+This position protects the hull from pressure damage, improves aerodynamics and fuel economy by 10-15%, prevents water collection in sit-inside models, and provides more secure tie-down points.
+The only exceptions are some fishing kayaks with extensive deck-mounted gear that may not sit properly when inverted.

 Can you transport any kayak upside down?

 While most kayaks can be transported upside down, some exceptions exist.
-Kayaks with tall seats, rod holders, or electronics may not sit properly when inverted.
-Always ensure stable contact with your rack system.
+Kayaks with tall seats, extensive rod holders, or protruding electronics may not achieve stable contact with the rack when inverted.
+Always verify that your specific kayak sits securely before highway travel.
+When in doubt, consult your kayak manufacturer's transport recommendations.

 Does upside down transport really improve gas mileage?